OSLC/oslc-adapter-jama/README.md

 You can reuse the Jama user account credentials defined in [config.properties](src/main/resources/config.properties).
 If your credentials are valid, you should see this message in the browser: *Request authorized*.
 Then you can access all resources of the OSLC Jama API as if OAuth was disabled.

 Start with the **Service Provider Catalog** resource (entry point resource) at [http://localhost:8080/jama-oslc-adapter/services/serviceProviderCatalog](http://localhost:8080/jama-oslc-adapter/services/serviceProviderCatalog).
-It will show you the Jama projects exposed by the adapter.
+It will show you the Jama projects exposed by the OSLC API.
 The ServiceProviderCatalog has links to ServiceProvider resources, one for each Jama project containing an item of type Stakeholder requirement (item type id = 45).

 Click on a **ServiceProvider resource** (e.g. [http://localhost:8080/jama-oslc-adapter/services/serviceProvider/Semiconductor_Sample_Set](http://localhost:8080/jama-oslc-adapter/services/serviceProvider/Semiconductor_Sample_Set)).
 It describes a Jama project.
 A ServiceProvider resource has links to **Service** resources.
-In the case of the Jama adapter, a Service resource has links to a **CreationFactory** and a **QueryCapability** resource.
+In the case of the Jama OSLC API, a Service resource has links to a **CreationFactory** and a **QueryCapability** resource.
 As the ServiceProvider resource contains the inline representation of the Service, CreationFRactory and QueryCapability resources, the HTML representation of the ServiceProvider directly resource displays  the details of the CreationFaactory and QueryCapability resources.
 The inline representation of linked resources in the ServiceProvider resource is visible when viewing the RDF representation of the ServiceProvider resource.

 Click on a **Jama Requirements Query Capability** (e.g. [http://localhost:8080/jama-oslc-adapter/services/Semiconductor_Sample_Set/requirement](http://localhost:8080/jama-oslc-adapter/services/Semiconductor_Sample_Set/requirement)).
 It will display all requirements contained in a a Jama project.
 Note: it will only display requirements of type "Stakeholder Requirement".
-Additional requirements types can be exposed by the adapter through additional item type-specific query capabilities or through a single query capability exposing all requirements as items with different types.
-The **Jama Requirements Creation Factory** resource is primarily used by applications using the adapter as a client.
+Additional requirements types can be exposed by the OSLC API through additional item type-specific query capabilities or through a single query capability exposing all requirements as items with different types.
+The **Jama Requirements Creation Factory** resource is primarily used by applications using the OSLC API as a client.
 The Creation Factory resource therefore does not require an HTML representation.
-As a reminder, all HTML representations of resources provided by the adapter are optional.
-Only the RDF representation of resources exposed by the adapter is mandatory.
+As a reminder, all HTML representations of resources provided by the OSLC API are optional.
+Only the RDF representation of resources exposed by the OSLC API is mandatory.

 Click on an individual Jama Requirement **resource** (e.g. [http://localhost:8080/jama-oslc-adapter/services/Semiconductor_Sample_Set/requirement/3919](http://localhost:8080/jama-oslc-adapter/services/Semiconductor_Sample_Set/requirement/3919)).
 It will display the main attributes of a Jama requirement.

-Access this [web page](http://localhost:8080/jama-oslc-adapter/uipreview) hosted by the adapter to test OSLC UI Preview.
+Access this [web page](http://localhost:8080/jama-oslc-adapter/uipreview) hosted by the OSLC API to test the OSLC UI Preview.
 Hover over the link to a Jama requirement to see a UI preview window pop up.
 The UI Preview window can contain custom information and be formatted in various ways.
 The window size (height, width, and small vs large preview) information is defined according to the OSLC standard.

-### Testing the adapter manually using curl or a REST client ###
+### Testing the OSLC API manually using curl or a REST client ###

 - Install curl (Instructions for Windows can be found [here](http://www.oracle.com/webfolder/technetwork/tutorials/obe/cloud/13_2/messagingservice/files/installing_curl_command_line_tool_on_windows.html))
-- Run following curl commands in the command window, or equivalent commands in your REST client (e.g. [Postman](https://www.getpostman.com/)), to get the RDF representation of resources exposed by the adapter
+- Run following curl commands in the command window, or equivalent commands in your REST client (e.g. [Postman](https://www.getpostman.com/)), to get the RDF representation of resources exposed by the OSLC API

 *Service Provider Catalog*